charltonaustin/blog-entries/unpublished/pairing-vs-code-review.md

 Second if they aren't busy it can often seem cumbersome to have to reach out to people about questions.

 ### Code quality
-I don't think that code quality changes that much with some caveates.
+I don't think that code quality changes that much with some caveats.
 If you are bringing on new people that persons code quality will definitely be lower then other people (all other things being equal).
 There are a few reasons for this.
 First different teams have different coding conventions.